-We are a kind, caring, inclusive learning community where we strive to instill a sense of belonging.
-It is the responsibility of all members of the Errington Elementary School community to use common sense and to develop and maintain a considerate and cooperative environment.
-We have established the following pillars to guide behaviour:
+We are a kind, caring, inclusive learning community striving to instill a sense of belonging.
+We follow SD69 Board Policy 700 (Safe, Caring, and Inclusive School Communities).
+It is the responsibility of all members of the Errington Elementary School community to use common sense and to develop a considerate and cooperative environment.
+We have established the following pillars to guide our conduct:

-- ✤ We are SAFE
+- ❖ We are SAFE

-- We are RESPECTFUL
+- ❖ We are RESPECTFUL

-- We are RESPONSIBLE
+- ❖ We are RESPONSIBLE

 Each classroom will also develop additional guidelines and procedures suitable for the age and needs of the children.
 Infractions will be dealt with by school staff.
-Students who persistently fail to follow the expectations will be addressed through the intervention and consequences listed in this pamphlet.
+Students who are unable to follow the expectations will be addressed through the interventions and consequences listed in this pamphlet.